-How long you have to file a lawsuit after a truck accident in Florida depends on several factors, but the bottom line is that you need to act quickly to get started on your case.
-Connecting with a truck accident attorney familiar with the commercial vehicle accident laws in Florida as soon as possible after your accident is an option to protect your rights and secure compensation.
+How long you have to file a lawsuit after a truck accident depends on several factors, but the bottom line is that you need to act quickly to get started on your case.
+Connecting with a truck accident attorney familiar with local commercial vehicle accident laws as soon as possible after your accident is an option to protect your rights and secure compensation.

 Statutes of Limitations Set a Final Deadline on Filing Truck Accident Suits

 Truck accident cases, like all motor vehicle accident cases, are based on personal injury tort law.
-Therefore, the statute of limitations deadline for a truck accident is the same as any other personal injury case.
-In Florida, the deadline is governed by Florida Statute § 95.11.
-Under the statute, the technical answer to how long you have to file a lawsuit after a truck accident depends on whether a person is injured or whether they died.
-If the person was injured, the statute of limitations is likely four years from the date of the accident.
-If the person died, the statute of limitations is likely 2 years from the date of the accident.
+Therefore, the statute of limitations deadline for a truck accident is generally the same as any other personal injury case.
+Under the statute, the technical answer to how long you have to file a lawsuit after a truck accident may depend on whether a person is injured or whether they died.
+Some states set different deadlines for personal injuries claims and wrongful death claims.

-However, there are exceptions to the statute which could extend or reduce the time you have to take action.
-For example, when a child suffers injuries, you may be able to toll the statute of limitations for some time, until the tolling period expires, or the statute of repose date arrives.
+However, there are exceptions to the statute of limitations, which could extend or reduce the time you have to take action.
+For example, when a child suffers injuries, you may be able to toll the statute of limitations for some time, until the tolling period expires or the statute of repose date arrives.